ahmar46/Travelic/README.md

 ### This is a landing page for a fake Travel Website.
-I named it TRAVELIC.
+I named it TRAVELIC a

 ### Technologies Used: HTML, CSS & JavaScript.